Catrobat/Catroweb/doc/current/search.md

 ## No programs are found
 >

-When Searching for "`NOTHINGTOBEFIOUND`"
+When searching for "`NOTHINGTOBEFIOUND`"

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
   "completeTerm":"",